vexx32/chocolatey.org/chocolatey/Website/Views/Blog/AnnouncingDeployments.md

 Note the advanced items (which are not expanded by default):

-* Execution timeout in seconds - how long to let the command run before timing oug?
+* Execution timeout in seconds - how long to let the command run before timing out?
 Defaults to `4 hours`.
 * Valid exit codes - what exit codes indicate success?
 Defaults to `0, 1605, 1614, 1641, 3010`.
 * Machine contact timeout in minutes - how long to attempt contact with a computer before timing out.
 This is set at `20 minutes` in the first release.
 In a future release we'll allow you to configure this, but this is set by default in this release.
 * Fail overall deployment if not successful - Should the deployment status show failed if this step is not successful?
 Defaults to `true`.